csanann/bank_tech_test/README.md

 ## Screenshots

 For a visual overview of the system in action, refer to the following screenshots:+1: :pound: :moneybag:

 '''

 Before review:
+Only Class BankAccount

 '''
 ![System in use](./src/bank_tech.png)
 '''

 After review: app.js is a simple file(hardcode) to run the application with Node

+After splitting, so we have BankTransaction and BankStatement classes.

 '''
 ![System in use](./src/bank_tech_app.png)
  '''

- This is index.js which has the interactive CLI
+ This is index.js which has the interactive CLI, users can use the application.

  '''
 ![System in use](./src/bank_tech_index.png)